Ripped from the pages of Lewis Carroll's "Alice in Wonderland," scientists have discovered a smoking caterpillar of sorts.

 While the study involved wolf spiders, the nicotine halitosis does not necessarily turn away other predators.
 This defense, Berenbaum noted, has the advantage of warning a predator of a prey's toxicity without requiring the prey to lose a limb.

 Scientists may also want to determine whether hornworm caterpillars have other defenses against predators.
-For instance, the caterpillars also consume plants, such as tomatoes, which contain alkaloids that are not volatile like nicotine is.
-If a compound is not volatile, it isn't easily vaporized and so couldn't be emitted from tiny pores.
+For instance, the caterpillars also consume plants, such as tomatoes, which contain alkaloids that are not volatile.
+If a compound is not volatile, it isn't easily vaporized and so couldn't be emitted from tiny pores, as the nicotine is.

-The study is being published today (Dec.
-30) in the Proceedings of the National Academy of Sciences.
+The study was published Monday in the Proceedings of the National Academy of Sciences.